-• GOALS participants who enroll in the Individual Development Account (IDA) program will be able to withdraw from their managed savings account up to \$700 per year, for a maximum of 3 consecutive years or \$2,100.
+GOALS participants who enroll in the Individual Development Account (IDA) program will be able to withdraw from their managed savings account up to \$700 per year, for a maximum of 3 consecutive years or \$2,100.
 In order to utilize managed savings account for IDA deposits, participants will need to be co-enrolled in GOALS and IDA programs.
 If a participant withdraws from the IDA program before successfully completing the IDA program, the IDA provider will refund the full managed savings account to Home Forward.
 By allowing participants the option to apply more restricted funds towards their IDA, the intent is to allow households to use their more readily accessible, or unrestricted, funds such as earned income tax credit (EITC) returns, to meet more immediate financial needs.
 This would permit financially vulnerable households to continue working towards long term financial investment while maximizing choice in how to best apply unrestricted funds towards any current financial obligations.

-Metric Baseline Benchmark Final Projected Outcome Agency cost savings (Standard Met Note: This is a standard reporting m Home Forward does not save costs netric used by HUD to mea Total cost of task FY2017: \$512,070 FY2021: \$769,342 FY2021: \$779,731 Staff time savings (Standard Metric Note: This is a standard reporting m Home Forward does not save staff etric used by HUD to mea Total time to complete task FY2017: 18,509 hours FY2021: 18,928 FY2021: 18,928 Decrease in error rate of task execu Note: Because Home Forward does show the historical impact of this ac not have a pre-implement ic, we are not able to Average error rate in completing task FY2017: 2% FY2021: 2% FY2021: 2% Increase in resources leveraged (St andard Metric: CE#4) Amount of funds leveraged FY2017: \$190,507 FY2021: \$191,500 FY2021: \$195,500 Increase in household income (Star ndard Metric: SS#1) Average earned income of households FY2017: \$12,472 FY2021: \$12,750 FY2021: 12,750 Increase in household savings (Star ndard Metric: SS#2) Average amount of escrow of households FY2017: \$2,295 FY2021: \$2,350 FY2021: \$2,350
+Metric Baseline Benchmark Final Projected Outcome Agency cost savings (Standard Metric: CE#1) Note: This is a standard reporting metric used by HUD to measure impacts across agencies on a national level.
+Home Forward does not save costs through this activity, but we have included it at HUD's request.
+Total cost of task FY2017: \$512,070 FY2021: \$769,342 FY2021: \$779,731 Staff time savings (Standard Metric: Note: This is a standard reporting me Home Forward does not save staff ti etric used by HUD to meas Total time to complete task FY2017: 18,509 hours FY2021: 18,928 FY2021: 18,928 Decrease in error rate of task execut Note: Because Home Forward does show the historical impact of this act not have a pre-implementa c, we are not able to Average error rate in completing task FY2017: 2% FY2021: 2% FY2021: 2% Increase in resources leveraged (Sta andard Metric: CE#4) Amount of funds leveraged FY2017: \$190,507 FY2021: \$191,500 FY2021: \$195,500 Increase in household income (Stan dard Metric: SS#1) Average earned income of households FY2017: \$12,472 FY2021: \$12,750 FY2021: 12,750 Increase in household savings (Standard Metric: SS#2) Average amount of escrow of households FY2017: \$2,295 FY2021: \$2,350 FY2021: \$2,350